Comparisons

 You may also be interested in: Types of Hound Dog Breeds

-How to Tell the Difference between a Beagle and a Basset Hound - The beagle and the basset hound: two charming breeds with similarities
+How to Tell the Difference between a Beagle and a Basset Hound - Origins

-Both breeds have large and floppy ears, but while the beagle's ears are rather thin and square in appearance, the ears of a basset hound are much longer, which can hang up to the area where the animal's extremities begin.
+Both breeds have large and floppy ears, but while the Beagle's ears are rather thin and square, the Basset Hound's ears are much longer and can hang down into the area of the animal's limbs.

-How to Tell the Difference between a Beagle and a Basset Hound - The ears
+How to Tell the Difference between a Beagle and a Basset Hound - Appearance

 Skin folds